thuyenho/resize-upload-image-to-aws-s3/README.md

 ### Running script

-Run `npm install` and `node resizeAndUploadImages.js`, then it will generate a new file urls.txt and paths.txt in your current working directory.
+Run `npm install` and `node CreateAndSetPermissionOnBucket.js`, then it will generate two AWS S3 bucket: public and private

+# 2. the script httpServer.js

+You should run the script `node httpServer.js` and that does the following steps:

+1. Create web server listen on port 8080 (localhost:8080)

+2. Receive photos from http protocol

+3. Resize original photos into small and medium sizes

+4. Upload photos to AWS S3

-# 2. the script createSignedUrl.js
+# 3. the script createSignedUrl.js

 ## Steps to work on this script